jasonaaronwilson/omni-c/documentation/c-transpiler-manual.md

 ### --backend=<>

-This flag will be used in the future to use a custom code generation strategy for example to compile directly to RISC-V, ARM64, or my comet-vm virtual machine.
+This flag will be used in the future to use a custom code generation strategy for example to compile directly to "wasm" (so probably clang), RISC-V, ARM64, or my comet-vm virtual machine.

 ### --additional-cc-flags=-O3 -lfoo